nirgn975/portfolio/content/posts/2020/chapter-2-simple-twitter.md

 comment: true
 ---

-Something about this chapter.
+First thing we need to do, before we even start writing a single line of code, is to plan.
+Plan our MVP.

+How it's going to look?
+What features it will have?
+Wha a user can or cannot do?
+Will there will be somethings a user can do without sign in?
+How our API will look like?
+How our Database Architecture will look like?
+How the client and server will communicate?
+Where are we planning to deploy it and how?

+A lot of questions to answer in one post, but we'll do our best!

 ## 1. Planning Our MVP

 What is even mean MVP?
-MVP is an acronyms of minimum viable product.
+MVP is an acronyms of *minimum viable product*.
 It's a development technique in which a new product is developed with sufficient features to satisfy early adopters.
 The final, complete set of features is only designed and developed after considering feedback from the product's initial users.

 An MVP has three key characteristics:
 1. It has enough value that people are willing to use it or buy it initially.